 Yallock-Bulluk Access and Infrastructure improvements

-As part of the $105.6 million investment into Victoria’s Great Outdoors, the Victorian Government last year created the new Yallock-Bulluk Marine and Coastal Park.
+As part of the $105.6 million investment into Victoria’s Great Outdoors, the Victorian Government created the new Yallock-Bulluk Marine and Coastal Park in 2021.
 It combines existing parks and reserves along a 40-kilometre stretch of coastline between San Remo and Inverloch on Bunurong Country to better protect natural and cultural values, improve access, and enhance recreational opportunities.

 Based on ideas from Bunurong Land Council Aboriginal Corporation, stakeholders and hundreds of community members, and a range of technical studies, an Access and Infrastructure Plan has been created for the park.
 The plan includes information about visitor areas, facilities, proposed trail routes, better links between coastal towns, and the various experiences people may have in the park.